karnzx/dotfiles/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/karnzx/dotfiles/main/bootstrap.sh)"
 ```

+The `bootstrap.sh` script works as follows:

+- Installs `bitwarden-cli` and unlocks the vault.
+- Installs `chezmoi`, initializes it, and applies the dotfiles.
+- Once the dotfiles are cloned, chezmoi will run scripts to install all necessary things, such as WSL2 configuration, fonts, tools, etc.

+## Updating your dotfiles
-Updating your dotfiles on any machine is a single command:
+To update your dotfiles on any machine, use the following command (assuming cz is your chezmoi alias):

-`cz` is my chezmoi alias
 ```shell
 cz update
 ```